PMET-public/module-data-install/README.md

 **dynamic\_blocks** - In the UI: *Related Dynamic Blocks*
 Optional: Single dynamic block name  or comma delimited list

+### Cart Rules

+*File Name* - cart\_rules.csv

+This file is used to add and update cart promotion rules.

+At this point Automatically generated coupon codes are not supported.
+If you do use a specific coupon code, you need to insure that it is not used by another Cart Rule, or the row will be rejected

+Because rule definitions are complex, the method currently in use is to create a cart rule in a test enviornment and then export that data out of the database using this query:
+`select '' as 'site_code','' as 'customer_group',r.name, r.description, r.uses_per_customer,r.is_active,r.conditions_serialized,r.actions_serialized,r.stop_rules_processing,r.is_advanced,r.sort_order,r.simple_action,r.discount_amount,r.discount_qty,r.discount_step,r.apply_to_shipping,r.times_used,r.is_rss,r.coupon_type,r.use_auto_generation,r.uses_per_coupon,r.simple_free_shipping,IFNULL(c.code,'') as 'coupon_code', rw.points_delta as 'reward_points_delta'
+from salesrule r
+left join salesrule_coupon c
+on r.rule_id = c.rule_id
+left join magento_reward_salesrule rw on r.rule_id = rw.rule_id`

+*After Extraction Edits*

+**site\_code** - Optional.
+Single site_code or comma delimited list for multiple sites.
+Will take the value from settings.csv if not provided.

+**customer\_group** - Optional.
+Comma delimited names of Customer Groups.
+If left empty, or if the value of `all` is used, the rule will be available to all customer groups

+**is\_active** - Optional: Values = Y/N. Default = Y

+**conditions_serialized** and **actions_serialized** - Content will be run through the [**Content Substitution**](#content-substitution) process that will replace identifiers like product attributes, categories and attribute sets.

 ### Blocks

 *File Name* - blocks.csv